Trained forest school leader, 3 dimentional design graduate, Permaculture designer

 Reciprocal Roof Roundhouse

 Back in the U.K. I spent 6 years working part time with a film special effects company- Framestore – on movies such as Chicken Run, Mission Impossible and Sleepy Hollow.
 During those 6 years I became a course junky, devouring every woodland management and woodcrafts course I could get my hands on.
 In 2002, after many months in the woods helping Ben Law to build his Woodland House, I was inspired to pursue my passion for woodlands, woodcrafts and community projects.
 Since 2002 I’ve been roundwood timber framing, particularly reciprocal roof roundhouse building, and sharing woodland and woodcraft skills, with people from all walks of life.
-I am a Forest School Leader and work with adults and teenagers on grass roots projects and professionally with Universities, colleges and other educational organisations.
+I am a Forest School Leader and Permaculture designer working with adults and teenagers on grass roots projects and professionally with Universities, colleges and other educational organisations.
 I also volunteer as a mentor through the charity Journeyman UK charity and with the Art of Mentoring network SW.

 A life with trees – a few evocative words.